gcallah/MiscWriting/Charity/ordo.md

-F.A.
+# F.A.
 Hayek and Ordo Amoris

+Gene Callahan

 "But if any man have not care of his own, and especially of those of his house, he hath denied the faith, and is worse than an infidel."
 1 Timothy 5:8